-Family favorite cheesy garlic mashed potatoes with mozzarella will be the best side dish to serve at dinner.
+Family favorite cheesy garlic mashed potatoes recipe with mozzarella will be the best side dish to serve at dinner.
 The garlicky taste of mashed potatoes with butter, milk, and cheese makes it super scrumptious.
 This easy garlic cheesy mashed potatoes recipe is ideal for a weeknight dinner, and party.

 Cheesy Garlic Mashed Potatoes

 Extremely fluffy and velvety cheesy garlic mashed potatoes with mozzarella will give you the best bite with baked chicken recipes.
 Imagine a big platter of chicken steak with peppercorn sauce snugged with mashed potatoes as a side with some roasted carrots or might be fire roasted tomatoes could be a great deal for dinner.
 Isn't it?
 Yes, my lips are smacking...

 It's a recipe from my grandmother who serves these potatoes with rice, fried chicken and sometimes makes mashed potatoes sandwiches.
 So it's a multi-purpose recipe.
 The creamy, garlicky, and cheesy flavor of potatoes simply gives a yummy vibe.
 I personally in love with these potatoes and simply have with a spoon or with any cracker.

 To be very honest, I am inspired by Gordon Ramsay's mashed potatoes and many times tried his recipe by adding my own twists and variations.
 As it's mostly American so people especially make it on special occasions.
 Best to serve at Thanksgiving dinner with the main course.

 I prepare these potatoes in a frying pan on medium heat which makes it super delicious and gives a fully mashed and smooth texture.
 Mashed potatoes are also called mashed taters.
 It's an American and western way of making mashed potatoes.
 Normally it's served as a side dish.